Cockroach Control & Extermination

 One-Time Cockroach Control Service

 If you have cockroaches in your home, Cooper Pest can get rid of them with our One-Time Cockroach Control Service.
 This service takes place indoors, using baiting strategies to eliminate the roach populations.
-Other control measures include chemical applications and physical removal of food debris and live cockroaches, used on a case by case basis.
+Other control measures include chemical applications and physical removal of food debris and live cockroaches, used on a case-by-case basis.
 Within 30 days, all roach activity will cease.
+This plan provides 90 days of cockroach-free coverage.

 For commercial building programs, please call us at 1-800-949-2667.